SkelleyBelly/carbonite/content/blog/react-typescript-good-practice/index.md

 }

-// this is much nicer and easier to read and you can also reuse the interface if you need to interface UserProps {
+// this is much easier to read and you can also reuse the interface if you need to interface UserProps {
   fullName: string;
   profileUrl: string;